adamw1221/CS495-Lab-Inventory-Group-F/README.md

     3. You should get a message saying that you switched to the new branch you just created.

     4. Now you are good to make changes to code and commit them:
-        1. See the "**Add Environment Variable File**" section first, and our Feature description and our modify/extend sections below offer further guidance
+        1. See the "**Run Locally**" section first, and our Feature description and our modify/extend sections below offer further guidance

         2. **git add .**   (to stage all files that you’ve modified)